-It's been a weird season.
-The country has been soaked, frozen, and soaked again while we wait with increasing impatience for spring to arrive.
+Winter is a weird season.
+The country gets soaked, frozen and soaked again while we wait with increasing impatience for spring to arrive.

 Peeping out of the office window here in Devon, it looks like our prayers might be answered - the sun is actually shining.
 With any luck, the mud might soon start to dry out, and we can think about turning the factory heating down.